 Title 2.
 ADMINISTRATION DIVISION 3.
 STATE PROPERTY OPERATIONS CHAPTER 1.
 STATE LANDS COMMISSION ARTICLE 4.7 PERFORMANCE STANDARDS AND COMPLIANCE ASSESSMENT FOR THE DISCHARGE OF BALLAST WATER FOR VESSELS OPERATING IN CALIFORNIA WATERS

-Staff has illustrated changes to the original text in the following manner: proposed language is underlined; deletions from the original text are shown in strikeout using a "-".
-Post-notice modifications are shown in double underline for additions and double strikeout for deletions.
+Staff has illustrated changes to the existing regulations in the following manner: proposed language is underlined; deletions are shown in strikeout using a "-".

 Section 2291.
 Purpose, Applicability, and Date of Implementation.